Drug-Lord/Sekiro-EldenRing-saves-backup-restore/README.md

 Scripts of Windows CMD batch and bash to backup and restore save files of the game *Sekiro: Shadoes Die Twice*.

 ## User interface
-A command-line based user interface is provided, the list of save files are marked with nubmer index for user to choose the save file to restore/backup.
+A command-line based user interface is provided, the list of save files are marked with nubmers for user to choose the save file to restore/backup.
 Confirmation is needed when restoring and overwriting; if timed out without user confirmation, nothing is done and user can choose again.

 ## What this script does not do